 (800) 760-9734 ext.
 1690

-Campbell University’s Physician Assistant Program is a 28 month graduate degree program with 13 months of didactic education and 15 months of supervised clinical experience.
+Campbell University’s Physician Assistant Program is a 24-month graduate degree program with 12 months of didactic education and 12 months of supervised clinical experience.
 Graduates will receive the Master of Physician Assistant Practice (MPAP) degree upon successful completion.
-There is a 3 week summative session before graduation.
-The program starts in mid-August with graduation the following December.
+There is a 2-3 week summative session before graduation.
+The program starts in early August.
+Graduation is in July, after 6 semesters of study and training.
 All didactic courses are held on the main campus.

 The PA program curriculum is a competency-based graduate medical education curriculum.
 The sequence of courses is designed to start with foundation courses in the basic sciences as well as clinical skills.
 Following the initial foundational coursework, subsequent courses teach clinical medical, surgical and pharmacotherapeutical concepts.
 Curriculum content is integrated such that the study of topics in a specific clinical discipline, such as cardiology, includes cardiology in clinical medicine, cardiology diagnostics such as EKG and appropriate laboratories, and cardiology pharmacotherapeutics.
 The history and physical examination course is a foundation course, teaching skills and techniques; the clinical assessment course which follows is a course in which the student practices those skills in supervised settings with patients.
 Assessment of students in the first year is by written examinations, performance on laboratory practical examinations, and participation in small group activities.